PuzLM: Solving Jigsaw Puzzles with Sequence-to-Sequence Language Models: Experiments and results

-As previously discussed, our approach is agnostic to the specific implementation of the Seq2Seq architecture.
-However, as with most machine learning pipelines, this choice plays a critical role in downstream performance.
-Tab~\ref{tab:abl-backbone} compares the reconstruction accuracy of several Seq2Seq models trained on our tokenized datasets.
-We evaluate three transformer-based models: BART~\cite{lewis2019bart}, T5~\cite{raffel2020exploring}, and Pegasus~\cite{zhang2020pegasus}, as well as a traditional Long-Short Term Memory (LSTM) model~\cite{hochreiter1997long}.

-Our results show that transformer models consistently outperform the LSTM baseline, underscoring the importance of global attention for puzzle reassembly.
-Among the transformers, BART performs robustly across all datasets, making it a reliable all-purpose choice.
-However, on the larger and more challenging JPwLEG-5 benchmark, Pegasus achieves the highest accuracy, likely due to its larger size.
-These findings support the idea that architectural scale and context range are especially valuable when solving more complex puzzles.
+\textbf{Seq2Seq Backbone.} As previously discussed, our approach is agnostic to the specific implementation of the Seq2Seq architecture.
+However, as with most machine learning pipelines, this choice plays a critical role in downstream performance. \cref{fig:backbones} compares the JPwLEG-3 absolute reconstruction accuracy of several Seq2Seq models.
+We evaluate three transformer-based models: BART~\cite{lewis2019bart}, T5~\cite{raffel2020exploring}, and Pegasus~\cite{zhang2020pegasus} (of multiple sizes); as well as traditional LSTM~\cite{hochreiter1997long} and GRU~\cite{cho2014learning} RNNs (see architectural details in the Supp.).
+Our results show that transformer models significantly outperform the RNN baselines, underscoring the importance of global attention for puzzle reassembly.
+Among the transformers, BART performs robustly across measures, making it a reliable all-purpose choice.
+These findings support the idea that architectural scale and context range are especially valuable when solving complex puzzles.